Buying real estate in South Africa?

 It's something we develop in our South Africa property pack.

-What common mistakes should Americans avoid when buying property?
+What are common mistakes Americans make when buying South African property?

 Conclusion